kellylijhui/FreelanceSmart/replit.md

 The app runs on port 5000, with API server on port 3001.

 ## Recent Changes

+### 2025-11-25: Currency Update
+- All pricing now displayed in Canadian Dollars (CAD)
+- Updated all currency references throughout the app (quotes, invoices, contracts)

 ### 2025-11-25: Major Design Overhaul & New Features
 - Complete UI redesign with purple/pink gradient color scheme